What’s out there in terms of air compressor accessories for your new compressor?

 An aftercooler, integrated with the compressor, will solve some of those heat issues by cooling the hot compressed air (and ridding it of much of the water load) before that air gets to your tools and equipment.

 Aftercoolers can be electrically operated, water driven, or simply be a dwell tank in which the compressed air can sit and cool before use.
-If you feel an air compressor after cooler may be beneficial, moreinformation on aftercoolers can be found on this page.
+If you feel an air compressor after cooler may be beneficial, see the page on water solutions linked from the sitemap or troubleshooting pages.

 Here is much more information on auto drains.

 An automatic belt tensioner will help alleviate that concern and improve the overall efficiency of your unit.
-This will save you money!
+If your belt-driven compressor is being used to generate income, then an automatic belt tensioner can save you money!

-In doing your research before you buy, you'll note that there is a real concern about the longevity of the bearings at the air-end of rotary screw compressors.
+In doing your research before you buy, you’ll note that there is a real concern about the longevity of the bearings at the air-end of rotary screw and vane compressors.

 This issue of “air end reliability” is referred to so frequently in compressor literature and on compressor manufacturer’s websites, that you want to be sure to discuss air-end feature of their units with each manufacturer.
 How do they address the air end reliability of their compressors?